myparcelnl/woocommerce/readme.txt

 5. postnl information on the order details page

 == Changelog ==
+= 2.4.9 (2018-03-23) =
+Fix: Scrolling when changing package type in orderview

+= 2.4.8 (2018-02-27) =
+* Fix: The countries Norway, Turkey, Switzerland changed to world country
+* Fix: Changing Type from Order List

+= 2.4.6 (2018-02-01) =
+* Improvement: WooCommerce 3.3 compatibility
+* Feature: The option to print the label on A4 and A6 format

 = 2.4.5 (2018-01-10) =
 * Fix: Export an order with an old delivery date